Drunk dialing

+Hurtful communication

+A 2021 study, that examined the relationship between drunk texting and emotional dysregulation, found a positive correlation.
+The findings suggest that interventions targeting emotional regulation skills may be beneficial.

+In popular culture

 In Kurt Vonnegut's 1969 novel Slaughterhouse-Five, the main character describes his tendency to drunk dial:

 In the 2004 film Sideways, Miles Raymond (Paul Giamatti) gets drunk and calls his ex-wife while at a restaurant.
 When he returns to the table, his friend Jack (Thomas Haden Church) asks him, "Did you drink and dial?"